matiascarretero/io-slider/README.md

 This plugin adds an **IO Slider** widget to your library with Elementor native options and styling.
 - **Compatible with [Pods](https://es.wordpress.org/plugins/pods/) tags**
 If Pods plugin is active, you can use field and magic tags with your templates.
 Make sure to create a *pods*  for your post type.
+- **Pass custom slides to swiper**
+In PHP you can pass an array of slides to the io_slider() function.
+This will override the query call.

 ## Usage
 You can create as many sliders as you want.
 It doesn't matter if they are all in the same URL or show different post types.
 Just choose one of these options: